 Achuthanandan visits family of Suryanelli gang-rape victim

-After a brief visit, Achuthanandan told reporters that if necessary he would extend all possible help to the family in pursuing the case legally.
+After a brief visit, Achuthanandan told reporters that if necessary he would extend all possible help to the family in persuing the case legally.

-Asked if he would move the court for a re-investigation against Rajya Sabha Deputy Chairperson PJ Kurien in the wake of the victim's new revelation, Achuthanandan said it would be decided in consultation with legal experts.
+Asked if he would move the court for a re-investigation against Rajya Sabha Deputy Chairperson P J Kurien in the wake of the victim`s new revelation, Achuthanandan said it would be decided in consultion with legal experts.

-CPI-M led LDF Opposition had demanded a reinvestigation into Kurien's alleged involvement.
+CPI-M led LDF Opposition had demanded a reinvstigation into Kurien`s alleged involvement.

 Kurien is not part of the 35 accused but the victim had filed a private complaint later accusing him also of involvement in the sexual assault.
 However, Supreme Court had allowed a discharge petition by Kurien.

 His name figured again in connection with the case recently after the victim wrote to her lawyer to explore the possibility of filing a review petition in the Supreme Court, seeking a fresh probe against him.
 Kurien has maintained he has been cleared of the charges by the Apex Court.

 More from Sports